openchoreo/openchoreo/plugins/openchoreo/README.md

-# choreo
+# openchoreo

-Welcome to the choreo plugin!
+Welcome to the openchoreo plugin!

 _This plugin was created through the Backstage CLI_